greg-raven/Uncommon-Sense/_drafts/staging.md

 The worst forms of tyranny, or certainly the most successful ones, are not those we rail against but those that so insinuate themselves into the imagery of our consciousness, and the fabric of our lives, as not to be perceived as tyranny.
 Michael Parenti

 It was the Republican Party that demolished the shining city on the hill my father built.
 It was the Republican Party that was 100 percent responsible for the end of the Reagan Revolution ...
-[T]he Republican Party abandoned the trail leading to that shining city on the hill to become itself a quasi-Left-wing organization which looks at the Democrats' welfare programs and says 'me too'.
+[T]he Republican Party abandoned the trail leading to that shining city on the hill to become itself a quasi-Left-wing organization which looks at the Democrats' welfare programs and says "me too."
 Michael Reagan

 Most people prefer to believe that their leaders are just and fair, even in the face of evidence to the contrary, because once a citizen acknowledges that the government under which he lives is lying and corrupt, the citizen has to choose what he or she will do about it.
 To take action in the face of corrupt government entails risks of harm to life and loved ones.
 To choose to do nothing is to surrender one's self-image of standing for principles.
 Most people do not have the courage to face that choice.
 Hence, most propaganda is not designed to fool the critical thinker but only to give moral cowards an excuse not to think at all.
 Michael Rivero

-The surest way to ruin a promising career in economics, whether professional or academic, is to venture into the 'cranks and crackpots' world of suggestions for reform of the financial system.
-Michael Rowbotham British economist
+The surest way to ruin a promising career in economics, whether professional or academic, is to venture into the "cranks and crackpots" world of suggestions for reform of the financial system.
+Michael Rowbotham

 Ruff's Third Law of Economic Dynamics: 'An economy in motion tends to stay in motion, and an economy at rest tends to stay at rest.
 A free market is constantly in motion.
 A centrally planned market slows until it eventually dies completely.
 Mike Ruff